Book a Free Consultation

 Interior Design Trends Scottsdale 2026: What We’re Seeing in Real Projects

-Every year I notice a shift in what clients are asking for.
+Every year I notice a shift in what clients are asking for as a luxury interior designer in Scottsdale.
 Not a wholesale change in taste, but a refinement.
 The clients coming to us in 2026 are more specific about what they want and more willing to invest in doing it right.
 The projects we are finishing right now reflect that.Our Desert Oasis project is a good example.
 It is a full home renovation in Scottsdale that captures almost every direction we are seeing the market move.
 I will reference it throughout this post because it is the most recent work we have wrapped, and it illustrates these trends better than any list of inspiration images could.Here is what is actually showing up in luxury interior design in Scottsdale and Paradise Valley this year.

 Trend 01Earth Tones Are Replacing Cool Gray for Good